Large-Mid-Small Cap Allocation by Age and Horizon (For Indian Investors)

 Market-cap allocation is one of the most impactful decisions in portfolio construction — more so than fund selection within the same category.
 The frameworks above are starting points, not rules.
 Your specific goal horizon, income stability, and documented drawdown tolerance should override any generic split.

 Want a fee-only SEBI RIA to help you map out the exact allocation shift schedule for your retirement timeline?
-Get a free portfolio audit →
+Find a Fee Only Investment Advisor →

 Want a fee-only advisor to handle this for you?